JetBrains/teamcity-documentation/topics/integrating-teamcity-with-perforce.md

    1. In the __Project Settings__, go to __VCS Roots__.
    2. Click __Create VCS root__.
    3. Choose _Perforce Helix Core_ as a VCS type.
-   4. Configure the settings as described in [this article](perforce.md).
+   4. Configure the root's settings as described in [this article](perforce.md).

 After the project and Perforce root are configured, you can proceed with [adding build configurations](creating-and-editing-build-configurations.md) and running builds.